PratikBarhate/question-classification/README.md

 ## question-classification
-We try to build a classifier for the question classification dataset - [ http://cogcomp.org/Data/QA/QC/ ]
+Classifier for the question classification dataset - [ http://cogcomp.org/Data/QA/QC/ ]

 #### Dependencies used